 To take a similar photo yourself you just need to visit the museum.
 Pack your patience as it's a very popular spot for taking photos.
 If you want to also get yourself in the frame, I think selfie sticks are likely banned but the old fashioned way – asking a friend or even a stranger – to take your photo remains an option.

 Tripods are also banned, I believe.
 I'm sure you can apply for permission and pay a fee but it's really not worth it.
-Although this is a three-frame image, I shot it hand-held.
+Although this is a three-frame HDR image, I shot it hand-held.
 I also employed my son and daughter as minders to help keep the scene somewhat people-free but the tight crop is because there were lots of people crowding around.
 Perhaps if you're first in line and go straight there you might get a few minutes to compose a wider shot.
 To get this shot, I hung around for about ten minutes waiting for the scene to clear.

 Image Processing:

-Black and White conversion through Topaz B&W Effects
+black and white conversion through Topaz B&W Effects

 Camera